RAT+: Train Dense, Infer Sparse -- Recurrence Augmented Attention for Dilated Inference: Appendix

 \subsection{Implementation details}

 \paragraph{Implementation for \autoref{tab:pretrain}.} We largely follow the RAT implementation, using the same model architecture and training dataset but also some modifications.
 RAT shares linear projections for attention queries and keys across heads to match the parameter count of standard attention.
 In our implementation, we do not take this parameter sharing; instead, we keep dense linear projection for the recurrence and leave further lightweight considerations for future work.
 For the results in the third block, we simply adopt full-sequence recurrence and find that it improves performance. \paragraph{RAT+ pretraining} For the 1.5B-parameter model, we use a model dimension of 2048, 24 Transformer layers, and a head dimension of 128, equipped with RMSNorm~\citep{rmsnorm} and no bias terms.
 The context window is set to 4096.
 We use standard RoPE~\cite{rope} instead of the inter-chunk RoPE used in RAT, for easier management of positional encoding, and put it after the recurrence function.
-The RoPE based is set to 10{,}000.
+The RoPE base is set to 10{,}000.
 Model parameters are initialized from a Gaussian distribution with a standard deviation of 0.02.
 We adopt the LLaMA2 tokenizer in all experiments.
 The optimization hyperparameters follow the rule described in \citet{deepseek_hp}.
 We use a cosine-annealed learning rate schedule with a peak learning rate of $8.0 \times 10^{-4}$, decaying to $1.0 \times 10^{-6}$, and 5\% warmup.
 The global batch size is set to 512.

 For the 2.6B-parameter model trained on 100B tokens, we increase the model dimension to 2560 with 28 layers.
 All other hyperparameters are kept the same, except that we use a peak learning rate of $7.0 \times 10^{-4}$ and a global batch size of 640.
 For the 200B-token training setting, the peak learning rate remains $7.0 \times 10^{-4}$ with a global batch size of 768, following the same rule in \citet{deepseek_hp}.